finwistic

 Stan Druckenmiller·Stan Druckenmiller — Hard Lessons (Morgan Stanley)·Trading Psychology

-Mark Minervini·How Mark Minervini Became a Market Wizard·Risk Management#Compounding
+Mark Minervini·How Mark Minervini Became a Market Wizard·Risk Management

-The Market Wizards cubicle and the compound move — add only to positions you're winning
+The Market Wizards cubicle and the compound move — add only to winners

 3m 43s